 Testers are following various levels during the time of testing.
-The primary two levels of testing divided into four levels of testing.
-These levels of software testing comprise dissimilar methodologies which can be implemented at the time of testing software.
+The primary two levels of testing are divided into four levels of testing.
+These levels of software testing comprise dissimilar methodologies that can be implemented at the time of testing software.

 The two significant levels of software testing are:

 In this chapter, you will be learning about the different testing levels and how these implementations are being done.

 This is a kind of black box testing that is specification-oriented, which is done by putting the input, and then the output is examined whether it comes the way it is expected.
 Five steps of testing are there, which involved the testing of an application for functionality.
 They are:

 - Determine the functionality which a projected software is meant to perform.

 - Creation of test data depending on the requirements of the application.